Schedule free consultation

 Repeat:

-Repeat the process.
+Repeat each step in this process.
 After completing four Pomodoros, take a longer break of 15-30 minutes.
 This marks one complete cycle.

 Benefits of the Pomodoro Technique for Online Students